scossin/iamsystem_python/docs/source/fuzzy.rst

 For example, if you want to detect blood test results in electronic health records, such as calcium levels in blood, you can have a regular expression in your
 keyword: *"calcium (^\d*[.,]?\d*$) mmol/L"*.
-The class :ref:`api_doc:FuzzyRegex` allows you to do this.
+The *fuzzy_regex* parameter expects an iterable of dictionary.
+Key-value pairs of the dictionary correspond to :ref:`api_doc:FuzzyRegex` init function parameters.

-The regular expression *(^\d*[.,]?\d*$)* is placed in the FuzzyRegex instance, with a patter name (ex: *numval*), and the pattern name is placed in your keyword (*"calcium numval mmol/L"*).
+The regular expression *(^\d*[.,]?\d*$)* is placed in the FuzzyRegex instance, with a patter name (ex: *numval*), and the pattern name is placed in the keyword (*"calcium numval mmol/L"*).

 .. literalinclude:: ../../tests/test_doc.py
     :language: python
     :dedent:
     :linenos:
-    :emphasize-lines: 6,11,15
     :start-after: # start_test_fuzzy_regex
     :end-before: # end_test_fuzzy_regex